Planning your journey

 • Consider alternatives: if it’s a short journey (a couple of miles or so) could you walk or cycle rather than taking the car?

-Rolling: if you can keep the car moving all the time, so much the better; stopping then starting again uses more fuel than rolling
+• Rolling: if you can keep the car moving all the time, you’ll see the benefits; stopping then starting again uses more fuel than rolling.

 Is it best to idle or switch off?